Find Grad Schools

 7 Yearly Graduations

 The 12th most popular school in the country for applied statistics majors who are seeking their master's degree is University of South Carolina - Columbia.
 Each year, around 35,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,374 per year.
 During the most recent year for which we have data, 7 people received their master's degree in applied statistics from UofSC.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+About 60% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #12